peter/versioned/README.md

 ## TODO

-* Add API test for query parameter to list endpoint.
-Also, make parsing of query param safe?

 * Use [clojure.tools.logging](https://github.com/clojure/tools.logging/blob/master/README.md)

 * The changelog mechanism is fragile in how it interacts with callbacks and the :existing-doc meta field since if any of the callbacks